-HES was previously considered to be idiopathic but is now known to result from various disorders, some of which have known causes.
-One limitation of the traditional definition is that it does not include those patients with some of the same abnormalities (eg, chromosomal defects) that are known causes of HES but who do not fulfill the traditional HES definition for degree or duration of eosinophilia.
-Another limitation is that some patients with eosinophilia and organ damage that characterize HES require treatment earlier than the 6 mo necessary to confirm the traditional diagnostic criteria.
+Hypereosinophilic syndrome was previously considered to be idiopathic but is now known to result from various disorders, some of which have known causes.
+One limitation of the traditional definition is that it does not include those patients with some of the same abnormalities (eg, chromosomal defects) that are known causes of hypereosinophilic syndrome but who do not fulfill the traditional hypereosinophilic syndrome definition for degree or duration of eosinophilia.
+Another limitation is that some patients with eosinophilia and organ damage that characterize hypereosinophilic syndrome require treatment earlier than the 6 months necessary to confirm the traditional diagnostic criteria.
 Eosinophilia of any etiology can cause the same types of tissue damage.

 The myeloproliferative variant is often associated with a small interstitial deletion in chromosome 4 at the CHIC2 site that causes the FIP1L1/PDGFRA-associated fusion gene (which has tyrosine kinase activity that can transform hematopoietic cells).
 Patients often have

-Patients with this subtype often develop endomyocardial fibrosis and may rarely develop acute myeloid or lymphoblastic leukemia.
+Patients with the myeloproliferative subtype often develop endomyocardial fibrosis and may rarely develop acute myeloid leukemia or acute lymphoblastic leukemia.
 Patients with the FIP1L1/PDGFRA-associated fusion gene are more often males and may be responsive to low-dose imatinib (a tyrosine kinase inhibitor).

-A small proportion of patients with the myeloproliferative variant of hypereosinophilic syndrome have cytogenetic changes involving platelet derived growth factor receptor beta (PDGFRB) and may also be responsive to tyrosine kinase inhibitors such as imatinib (1).
+A small proportion of patients with the myeloproliferative variant of hypereosinophilic syndrome have cytogenetic changes involving platelet-derived growth factor receptor beta (PDGFRB) and may also be responsive to tyrosine kinase inhibitors such as imatinib (1).
 Other cytogenetic abnormalities include rearrangement of the gene for fibroblast growth factor receptor 1 (FGFR1) or janus kinase 2 (PCM1-JAK2).

 The lymphoproliferative variant is associated with a clonal population of T cells with aberrant phenotype.
-PCR shows a clonal T cell receptor rearrangement.
+Polymerase chain reaction (PCR) shows a clonal T-cell receptor rearrangement.
 Patients more often have